Jacqueline Williams, MS, RN- BC

 In 2017, Jacqueline and her sister organized a trip taking 18 friends to Senegal and South Africa.
 During a visit to Kliptown Township in Johannesburg, the group provided school supplies to school children as well as sanitary pads to girls and women of the township.
 The trip revealed the significant need for sanitary supplies and menstrual hygiene.
 Witnessing the resident’s response to the pads compelled Jackie to search for ways to address the need for women’s health services not only in Africa but also in other countries, including her own local community.

-Jacqueline is a board certified Registered Nurse with 19+ years of nursing experience in Women’s Health and Education.
+Jacqueline is a board certified Registered Nurse with 20 years of nursing experience.
+Her areas of specialization are Women’s Health, Education and most recently Forensic Nursing as a Sexual Assault Nurse Examiner.
 She began her nursing career in Labor & Delivery and has expanded to all aspects of Women’s Health.
 She is a proud three times alumnae of Texas Woman’s University where she obtained a BS Degree in Biology, BS Degree in Nursing and a MS Degree in Nursing Education.
 Affectionately known as Nurse Jackie, she is a fierce patient advocate whose interest in women’s health education and global health has spanned over two decades.
 Jackie currently resides in Torrance, California

 Board of Directors